-- Any student failing to obtain a minimum GPA of 2.1 in any academic year is Required to Withdraw from the program. - Students who fail a course a second time will be Required to Withdraw from the program. - iii.
+- i.
+Any student failing to obtain a minimum GPA of 2.1 in any academic year is Required to Withdraw from the program. - ii.
+Students who fail a course a second time will be Required to Withdraw from the program. - iii.
 Any student who fails to achieve a grade of CR in more than two of the required experiential courses on the first attempt will be Required to Withdraw from the PharmD program. - iv.
 Students who are Required to Withdraw are not normally readmitted to the program. - v.
 Students who fail to provide satisfactory criminal record checks in connection with any practicum placement, or who fail to complete their degree requirements within the five calendar years, may be required to withdraw from the program. - f.
-Probation: Students who have been required to withdraw and who have successfully appealed that decision will be placed on Probation and required to repeat the program year.
+Probation: Students who have been required to withdraw and who have successfully appealed that decision will be placed on Probation and required to repeat all courses that comprise the failed program year.

-To clear probation and qualify for promotion, the student must achieve Satisfactory Standing in the probationary year.
-Students who fail to do so will be required to withdraw.
-Any student in a probationary year who fails a course in Fall Term will be required to withdraw immediately and subsequent registration will be cancelled.
+To clear probation and qualify for promotion, the student must achieve a C+ minimum grade in all courses taken AND a minimum GPA of 2.7.
+Students who fail to meet these requirements will be immediately Required to Withdraw and registration will be cancelled.